ten-minute-break/vowel-replacement/README.md

 }
 ```

-How fast can your version be, and what trickery will you achieve to surpass the awesome speed of the function above?
+How fast will your version be and what trickery will you use to surpass the awesome speed of the function above?